Vedant-Dalavi/ai_observability_platform/README.md

 - How to build a FastAPI embedding service
 - How to test embeddings locally
 - Prepared for vector database integration tomorrow

+# Day 5

+## What I learned today:

+- What vector databases are and why they are used
+- Qdrant collections, points, payloads, search
+- How to embed logs and store them in Qdrant
+- How to perform semantic search on logs

+Outcome:
+Completed semantic search engine.
+System can find similar logs based on meaning.